mis2n/AL-SNTH/README.md

-Dataset Augmentation in Papyrology with Generative Models: A Study of Synthetic Ancient Greek Character Images
+<\h1>Dataset Augmentation in Papyrology with Generative Models: A Study of Synthetic Ancient Greek Character Images<\h1>

 By: Matthew Swindall